 Why Is DAM (Digital Assets Management) Important?

 But first, the question is, what is digital asset management?
 It is a one-stop destination for individuals and businesses in this space to create, store, manage, and distribute digital assets.
 It helps manage the entire lifecycle of digital assets, making the work easier and more convenient for users.
-Think of it as a very organized and labeled drawer in your closet, with the only difference being that a DAM system is digital and is used for virtual assets.
+Think of it as a very organized and labeled drawer in your closet, with the only difference being that a DAM system is digital, and you use it for virtual assets.

 While the usage of DAM’s feasibility may not be higher for individuals, for businesses and start-ups dealing in digital assets, it holds significant value.